JSFoundation/TAC/Project-Lifecycle.md

 ## Project Definition

 The JS Foundation hosts several Projects.
 These Projects are autonomous from each other.
-Projects are governed by their Collaboration Board (CB) which are chartered by the JS Foundation Technical Advisory Committee (TAC), their Maintainers, or by another leadership structure as defined in their governance policies.
-The TAC also charters its own Working Groups for Foundation-wide and/or cross-CB and cross-Project initiatives.
+Projects are governed by their Maintainers with policy and procedure guidance from the JS Foundation Technical Advisory Committee (TAC) or by another leadership structure as defined in their governance policies.
+The TAC also charters its own Working Groups for Foundation-wide and/or cross-Project initiatives.

-CBs may nominate a representative to be elected to the TAC.
-CBs with *mentorship* status are not granted a seat on the TAC until they have graduated from the mentorship program.
+Projects that have graduated from the mentorship program may nominate a representative to be appointed to the TAC.

 ## Mentorship